 After reading that, read a nonfiction book about frogs or toads.
 Chances are your local library has several to choose from, but children’s books can usually be purchased really cheaply from Amazon too.
+(These are all Amazon affiliate links, so they’ll take you to Amazon if you want to check them out there.)
 Scholastic has a good one called “From Tadpole to Frog.”

 Now you can compare the two books.
 Is anything in the story true about frogs?
 What truths did you learn from the nonfiction book?
 Why do you think the author used that particular animal?
 How would Frog and Toad Are Friends be different with an eagle and a falcon?
 An elephant and a lion?
 A mouse and a rat?

 It can also be fun to explore some of the facts and fallacies about things in the world (especially animals).
-Are owls wise?
 Are lions kings of the jungle?
 Are elephants afraid of mice?
 Are pigs really dirty?
 Go to the library and be a detective…find out!

 This can be done for readers of all ages.
 The key is usually to find the fiction book first.
 Find a great one, then go search the computer catalog at your library for a companion book about the subject.

-It’s really valuable for kids to master the more difficult language of the world of non-fiction.
+Besides deepening knowledge of a topic, it’s really valuable for kids to master the more difficult language of the world of non-fiction.
 They learn a great deal when motivated by a great story.
+And it’s amazing how facts and truths will be made more memorable when you approach both the story and the wealth of information a good non-fiction book can bring.
 Pairing fiction and non-fiction can also be just plain fun.
 Try it!